ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Introduction

-In this paper, we present ABScribe\footnote{We name our system \textit{ABScribe} to reference how we label multiple variations using the alphabet.
-Note that we support variations beyond just A and B. The Hover buttons can include multiple variations: A, B, C, D, E, etc.}–a novel writing interface that supports the rapid exploration of multiple writing variations in LLM-based human-AI co-writing tasks.
-We draw inspiration from Kim et al. design framework which shows the potential for object-oriented interactions with LLMs to encourage iteration and experimentation during writing \cite{kim2023cells}, and propose a suite of five interface elements that support writers in swiftly exploring multiple writing variations by interacting with an ensemble of five interface elements: (i) \textbf{Variation Components} that store multiple human and AI-generated variations within flexible text segments in a non-linear manner, without overwriting text; (ii) \textbf{Hover Buttons} that reveal corresponding versions inside a Variation Component when users hover their mouse over them, allowing for rapid comparisons without breaking text flow; (iii) the \textbf{Variation Accordion} that organizes all variations in a navigable format; (iv) \textbf{AI Buttons} that automatically encapsulates LLM instructions into reusable buttons that can be applied across different Variation Components; and (v) \textbf{AI Insert} that allows writers to insert LLM-generated text directly into the document (see Figure \ref{fig:teaser}).
+In this paper, we present ABScribe\footnote{We name our system \textit{ABScribe} to reference how we label variations using the alphabet.
+Note that the interface supports variations beyond just A and B. The Popup Toolbar can include multiple variations: A, B, C, D, E, etc.}–a novel writing interface that supports the rapid exploration and organization of multiple writing variations in LLM-based human-AI co-writing tasks.
+We draw inspiration from a design framework by Kim et al. which shows the potential for object-oriented interactions with LLMs to encourage iteration and experimentation during writing \cite{kim2023cells}, and propose an ensemble of five interface elements that support writers in swiftly working with multiple writing variations: (i) \textbf{Variation Fields} that store multiple human and AI-generated variations within flexible text segments in a non-linear manner, without overwriting text; the (ii) \textbf{Popup Toolbar} that reveal corresponding variations inside a Variation Field when users hover their mouse over buttons representing each variation, allowing for rapid comparisons without breaking text flow; (iii) the \textbf{Variation Sidebar} that organizes all variations in a navigable format within an accordion UI; (iv) \textbf{AI Modifiers} that automatically encapsulates LLM instructions into reusable buttons that can be applied across different Variation Fields; and (v) the \textbf{AI Drafter} which allows writers to insert LLM-generated text directly into the document (see Figure \ref{fig:teaser}).